vivekjoshy/openskill.py/docs/source/manual.rst

 Weights
 -------

-For faster convergence of ratings, you can use pass the :code:`weights` argument to :py:meth:`.PlackettLuce.rate` method.
+For faster convergence of ratings, you can use pass the :code:`weights` argument to the :py:meth:`rate <openskill.models.weng_lin.plackett_luce.PlackettLuce.rate>` method.
 The :code:`weights` argument takes raw numeric values for each player from at the end of a match.
 These values should only represent metrics that **always** contribute to a win condition in the match.
 For instance, in large scale open battle arena games, there is a time limit for the entire game.
 In such games, a player can still win with very low points or kills.